-The Board comprises of 4 executive directors and one non-executive director.
+The Board comprises of five non-executive directors.
 The Board will ensure that there is an appropriate balance of power and authority on the Board, such that no one individual or block of individuals dominates the Board's decision-taking.
 The non-executive directors are individuals of calibre, credibility and have the necessary skills and experience to bring independent judgement on issues of strategy, performance, resources, and standards of conduct and evaluation of performance.

-The Board is responsible for the strategic direction of the Issuer.
+The Board is responsible for guiding the strategic direction of the Issuer.
 It will set the values which the Issuer will adhere to and will formulate in this regard a Code of Ethics which will be applied throughout the Issuer, as provided below.